Kinto/kinto/docs/tutorials/first-steps.rst

 In this tutorial you have seen some of the concepts exposed by *Kinto*:

 - Using the default personal user bucket
-- Handling synchronization and conflicts
+- Handling synchronisation and conflicts
 - Creating a bucket to share data between users
 - Creating groups, collections and records
 - Modifying objects permissions, for users and groups